aMarCruz/eslint-plugin-prettierx/README.md

 ### Settings

-To fine-tune, you can use the `settings` block of your ESLint file.
+To fine-tune the prettierx operation, you can use the `settings` block of your eslintrc file.

-This is an example in json using the default values:
+This example shows the default values for the "default" preset:

 ```json
 {